suhanii244/MedCare-Healthcare-App/README.md

 # MedCare - Doctor Appointment & Healthcare App
-A modern healthcare mobile app for booking and managing doctor appointments.
+A modern healthcare mobile app for booking and managing doctor appointments created in figma.

 ## Overview